SoftRyzen-internship/pentilo-agency/README.md

 <br/>

 ```
+src
+|-- components -> folder with components
-|-- components -> folder with reusable components
+ |-- ui -> folder with reusable components
   |-- NameComponent -> folders for each component
     |-- NameComponent.tsx -> main component
     |-- index.ts -> file for re-export
+    |-- type.ts -> file for type and interface
+    |--variants.ts -> file for
 |-- layout -> components that are used as a main template
 |-- app -> pages and routing
 |-- public -> static files